MicrosoftDocs/learn/learn-pr/wwl-mba/microsoft-cloud-adoption-framework-for-azure/includes/4-strategy.md

-﻿In the last unit, we identified common motivation triggers for moving to the cloud.
-Now, let’s explore how to define your business strategy to respond to those triggers.
+﻿In the last unit, we identified common *motivation triggers* for moving to the cloud.
+Now, let’s explore how to define your *business strategy* to respond to those triggers.
 A strong business strategy will help you stay focused on your path toward digital transformation and realize business value more quickly.

 When you're defining your cloud business strategy, you should consider things like business impact, turnaround time, global reach, performance, and more.
 Here are key areas you'll need to focus on:

-- **Define business justification**: Identify business value opportunities to then select the right technology.
+- **Define business justification** - Identify business value opportunities to then select the right technology.

-- **Establish clear business outcomes**: Drive transparency and engagement for your journey across the organization.
+- **Establish clear business outcomes** - Drive transparency and engagement for your journey across the organization.

 ## Define business justification